Cara FrankOwner & Founder of Six Fishes

-Cara’s initial training was at the New England School of Acupuncture where she is a 1983 graduate.
-She is a 1988 graduate of Empire State College, where she received a Bachelors of Professional Studies in Chinese Medical Studies.
+Cara is a graduate of the New England School of Acupuncture and Empire State College.
 Her herbal training was with Ted Kaptchuk, OMD, Simon Mills and at the Xi Yuan Hospital in Beijing, China.
 It was in China, that her love affair with Chinese herbs took root, and still flourishes.
-Recently, Cara has studied Classical Formulas with Dr Huang Huang of Nanjing.
+Recently, Cara has studied Classical Formulas with Dr. Huang Huang of Nanjing.